9 Surprising Borax Uses in the Garden

 Strengthen Your Soil with Borax

-Soil mismanagement, overuse of synthetic fertilizers and chemical sprays, all lead to a soil that is deficient in natural minerals and nutrients.
+Soil mismanagement, overuse of synthetic fertilizers, and chemical sprays, all lead to soil deficient in natural minerals and nutrients.

 In such cases, nutrients, such as boron easily become deficient as they are present in the soil in trace amounts.

-Dead leaves, stunted root growth and poor pollen vitality are some of the signs that the soil is deficient in boron.
+Dead leaves, stunted root growth, and poor pollen vitality are some of the signs that indicate the soil is deficient in boron.

 Vegetables such as broccoli and cauliflower require boron to grow healthily.
-Brown cauliflower heads and hollow broccoli stems are also a sign of boron deficiency.
+Brown cauliflower heads and hollow broccoli stems are also signs of boron deficiency.

 As a Dry Fertilizer

-You need to be careful while using borax as a dry fertilizer.
+You need to be careful about the dosage when using borax as a dry fertilizer.
 Overuse of borax can have toxic effects on your garden soil.

 If you have a large garden space, about 6 tablespoons of Borax sprinkled evenly throughout the garden is enough.